Developing confident, respectful

 Our tutor system

 As soon as you begin Sixth Form you will complete an audit of your strengths and areas for development, and start to build a record of your achievements.
 You will record your employability skills and academic progress throughout the year, as well as all of your other achievements both here and outside of school.
-This is used to help us understand and maximise your strengths and address any weaknesses to ensure that when you need a reference for university or the world of work, we can provide information that is accurate, informed and individual.
+This is used to help us understand and maximise your strengths and address areas for development to ensure that when you need a reference for university or the world of work, we can provide information that is accurate, informed and individual.

 Support with study